-6.9.2.1.
-Generally, values more significant than plus or minus one are not assigned when comparing CV responses that are differentiated by less than the equivalent of a standard chart division (i.e., one quarter inch or six millimeters in height).
+6.9.3.1.
+Values more significant than plus or minus one are not assigned when comparing CV responses that are differentiated by less than the equivalent of one standard chart division (i.e., one quarter inch or six millimeters in height).
 In other words, do not consider a situation where one CV comparative response has two millimeters of baseline arousal and another response has four millimeters of baseline arousal as warranting assignment of a plus two given one response is twice as significant as the other.